LynetteLiu2333/Online-Furniture-Store/README.md

 7. Implemented server-side Stripe integration using Express.js to handle creating Checkout Sessions for online payments.

 8. Utilized Stripe's API to dynamically generate Checkout Sessions based on user-selected items.

-### Continued development

-For future development, this project could focus on enhancing user experience by implementing features such as real-time updates using WebSockets for cart management.
-Additionally, improving accessibility features like keyboard navigation and screen reader compatibility would broaden the application's reach.
-Lastly, integrating secure payment gateways and implementing user authentication for personalized shopping experiences would further enhance the project's functionality and security.